-I love you.
-I want what’s best for you.
 You’re smart people and good students.
-I never want to suggest you’re not.
-But the “fallback topics” and themes you’ve written about in other classes aren’t as close to the top of the grade scale as they always have been.
+You’re in class because you want to challenge yourself and learn to do something new, or differently, or better.
+So, here’s your chance.
+The “fallback topics” and themes you’ve written about in other classes aren’t as close to the top of the grade scale in this class as they may have been.

-- Forest fires raging through California, clearly fueled by environmental conditions worsened by the warming global climate, have burned a million acres of timerberland.
+- Last September, forest fires were raging through California, clearly fueled by environmental conditions worsened by the warming global climate, burning a million acres of timerberland incredibly quickly.

-- The president suggests that the cause of the devastation is the failure of the State of California to “sweep the forest floor” clear of leaves and fallen branches that “explode like matchsticks.”
+- The president suggested that the cause of the devastation was the failure of the State of California to “sweep the forest floor” clear of leaves and fallen branches that, as he described it, “explode like matchsticks.”